metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `active_time_intervals` (List of String) ActiveTimeIntervals Times when the route should be activeThese must match the name at time_intervals
+- `active_time_intervals` (List of String) ActiveTimeIntervals Times when the route should be active These must match the name at time_intervals
-- `continue` (Boolean) Continue indicating whether an alert should continue matching subsequentsibling nodes.
+- `continue` (Boolean) Continue indicating whether an alert should continue matching subsequent sibling nodes.
 It will always be true for the first-level route if disableRouteContinueEnforce for vmalertmanager not set.
 - `group_by` (List of String) List of labels to group by.
 - `group_interval` (String) How long to wait before sending an updated notification.
 - `group_wait` (String) How long to wait before sending the initial notification.
 - `matchers` (List of String) List of matchers that the alert’s labels should match.
-For the firstlevel route, the operator adds a namespace: 'CRD_NS' matcher.https://prometheus.io/docs/alerting/latest/configuration/#matcher
+For the first level route, the operator adds a namespace: 'CRD_NS' matcher. https://prometheus.io/docs/alerting/latest/configuration/#matcher
 - `mute_time_intervals` (List of String) MuteTimeIntervals for alerts
 - `repeat_interval` (String) How long to wait before repeating the last notification.
-- `routes` (List of String) Child routes.https://prometheus.io/docs/alerting/latest/configuration/#route
+- `routes` (List of String) Child routes. https://prometheus.io/docs/alerting/latest/configuration/#route

 <a id="nestedatt--spec--time_intervals"></a>